VSCode Project Dashboard

-vscode-dashboard is a Visual Studio Code extension that lets you organize your projects in a speed-dial like manner.
-Pin your frequently visited folders, files or SSH remotes onto a dashboard to access them quickly.
+VSCode Project Dashboard is a Visual Studio Code extension that lets you organize your projects in a speed-dial like manner.
+Pin your frequently visited folders, files, and SSH remotes onto a dashboard to access them quickly.

 Good to know